 Life insurance plans are purchased to protect the family’s financial security in case of unforeseen death of the life assured.
 If the policyholder is the sole breadwinner of the family, a life insurance policy is the only option to decrease the financial stress related to death.
 However, insurance companies offer such plans to cover unfortunate deaths.Read more

-Do life insurance plans cover death because of suicide?
-If they cover, then what are the types of plans that offer this type of benefit?
-Let’s look into the policy features for a good understanding of the topic:
+But does life insurance cover suicidal death India?
+And if they do cover, then what are the different plans that offer this type of benefit?
+Let’s look into the details of the policy features for a better understanding of the topic:

-Yes, a life insurance policy pays the nominee/beneficiary in case of the policyholder’s suicidal death.
-However, there are some clauses in the terms of payment related to a suicidal death claim.
+Yes, life insurance pays the beneficiary/nominee in case of the policyholder’s suicidal death.
+However, there are some provisions related to payment tenures associated with a suicidal death claim.
+You must go through the policy documents to avoid confusion during the claims process and ensure that your family is eligible to receive the benefit.

 The death benefit due to suicide is usually applicable to all types of life insurance plans such as term plans, savings plans, wealth plans, etc. that provide life cover.
 However, the scope of death benefits offered differs with different plans.

 Rama was an account head at a large MNC in Delhi.
 Being an accountant, she understands the importance of a life insurance plan.
 Therefore, she thought of opting for a life insurance plan in her financial planning.
-One day, Rama commits suicide because of depression, and her family members were left without any financial backup.
-Since, Rama has purchased a life insurance plan before committing suicide that will provide Rama’s nominee, her partner, a lump sum amount.
+A few years later, Rama commits suicide because of depression, and her family members were left without any financial backup.
+Since Rama had purchased a life insurance plan before committing suicide that will provide Rama’s nominee, with a lump sum amount.

-Although suicide is not an unfortunate death, the insurance company provides a death claim to help the loved ones who are suffering from the person’s loss.
-The life assured might have committed suicide due to debt payment or mental illness, or emotional stress.
+Although suicide is not considered an unforeseen death, the insurance company provides a death claim to help the family suffering from the loss of a loved one.
+There are a number of reasons why the life assured might have committed suicide.
+It can be due to debt payment, mental illness, emotional stress, or other such reasons.
+This payout can help the family members take care of their financial obligations and maintain their current quality of life.

 Most life insurance plans have a provision that states that the insurer is not liable to pay if the life assured dies because of suicide within 12 months from the issuing date of the policy.
 The insurer is not eligible to pay if the death of the life assured occurs before the revival of the life insurance plan.

 Life insurance plans generally provide coverage for suicidal death after completing 1 year.
 This gap of 1 year helps insurers to know that there is no case of fraud in insurance.
-If the policyholder’s death occurs within 1 year i.e., 12 months of the risk commencement, then the insurer offers a % of the premium amount paid.
-For example: if Rama had an eligible beneficiary/nominee, then he/she might get 70 percent of the premium amount.
+If the policyholder’s death occurs within 1 year i.e., 12 months of the risk commencement, then the insurer offers 80% of the premium amount paid.
+For example: if Rama had an eligible beneficiary/nominee, then he/she might get 80 percent of the premium amount paid until that point.

-An insurer is required to pay a certain amount if the policy tenure has lapsed and the paid-up amount remains unpaid.
+An insurer is not required to pay the claim amount if the policy tenure has lapsed and the paid-up amount remains unpaid.

 Also, the insurer is not eligible to pay if any fraud in insurance is committed on the part of the life assured.